La leyenda de la Nahuala: Plot

 Back at the abandoned house, the approach of midnight increases La Nahuala's powers.
 She makes Teodora and Xochitl succumb to her influence and confronts Leo, letting him choose between staying and leaving.
 She releases nightmarish apparitions on him when he insists he will stay to rescue his brother.
 The chase leads Leo to the house's library, where he meets a dragon alebrije and the Don Quijote-like ghost Don Andrés.
 The Alebrije (who presents himself as the Library Alebrije) reveals that La Nahuala can take any shape she wishes and puts Leo through a series of tests to make sure he isn't the evil spirit.
 When the boy passes all three, Alebrije concludes that Leo is not La Nahuala, but rather a boy singled out by destiny.
 Alebrije then shows Leo a vision of a warrior using a black skull to destroy something (referred to as 'the evil') inside the medallion to destroy the spirit.

 Leo runs into the house's chapel, where he is captured by La Nahuala.
 She reveals that it was Leo's soul she wanted for the ritual, and had used Nando as bait.
 Though his grandmother, and then Friar Godofredo, attempt to stop them, Santos knocks the old woman unconscious and fiercely battles Fray Godofredo to allow La Nahuala to complete the ritual.
 After La Nahuala's spell rebounds on them by way of Friar Godofredo using the skull of Tezcatlipoca's mirror, Santos begs his mother for help with his wounds.
 To his horror, La Nahuala finally reveals she isn't Santos's mother, but that she consumed his mother's soul and has chosen to look like her to keep Santos in her service.
 Betrayed and regretful, Santos sacrifices himself to allow Leo to escape.
 With Nando's help, and under directions from a dying Friar Godofredo, Leo uses the black skull of Tezcatlipoca to confuse La Nahuala, then hurls the skull on the evil that emerges from the medallion of Miquitzli.
 Once it's destroyed, a defeated Nahuala turns to stone.

 Before he passes on, Friar Godofredo bequeaths Leo his crucifix and declares himself at peace in the knowledge that Leo remains to defend Puebla.
 Freed from La Nahuala's influence, Teodora and Xochitl also move on (but not before kissing Leo's cheek in gratitude).
-A regretful Santos is collected by the spirit of his real mother, who forgives him for his trespasses.
+A regretful Santos is collected by the spirit of his real mother, Nahuala, who forgives him for his trespasses.
 Santos rejuvenates into a ten year old boy as he ascends to heaven hand in hand with his mother.
 Before the night ends, Leo gently ridicules Nando for peeing himself in terror after the two sugar skulls (who reveal themselves to be on Leo's side) sneak up on him.